How to Handle Tax Deductions from Your Canadian Rental Property

 Motor vehicle expenses:

 A motor vehicle you use to transport yourself or tools in order to maintain a property can be claimed.
 Collecting rent from only one property is considered a personal expense and does not make your vehicle tax deductible.
-If however, you are managing two or more of your rental properties, doing repairs and/or collecting rent, supervising repairs and managing your properties qualifies your vehicle as a tax-deductible expense.
+If however, you are managing two or more of your rental properties, doing repairs and/or collecting rent, and supervising repairs, then your vehicle does qualify as a tax-deductible expense.

 The following are not deductible rental expenses: